 Article curated by Rowena Fletcher-Wood

-Although we have come a long way in understanding climate change, there is still so much we don’t know - not whether climate change is real, nor if we are causing it: 97% of scientists agree that is and we are - but it’s less clear what changes are occurring in the climate and nature.
-We’re still learning new things about nature, and the interconnectedness that exists in it.
+Although we have come a long way in understanding climate change, there is still so much we don’t know – not whether climate change is real, nor if we are causing it: 97% of scientists agree that is and we are – but what changes are occurring in the climate and nature.
+We’re still learning new things about the interconnectedness of the natural world.

 Although they eat fish and krill, whales also sustain the plankton upon which fish and krill feed.
 Whale faeces, released near the surface of the ocean, are rich in iron and nitrogen that act as plankton fertilisers.
 Whales also create vertical mixing of currents, pushing plankton to the surface where it is light enough to photosynthesise.
-They are as powerful at this mixing as the wind, waves and tides combined.
+Their mixing power is equal to the wind, waves and tides combined.
 However, it seems that the actions of whales are more far reaching than regulating the ecosystem: plankton are responsible for removing tens of millions of tonnes of CO2 from the atmosphere every day, which is eventually fixed as carbon on the ocean bed.
 Whales regulate climate change.
-Increasing whale numbers would be a way of geo-engineering carbon capture and storage, but unfortunately the very problem we want them to fix is killing them.
+Increasing whale numbers would be a way of geoengineering carbon capture and storage, but unfortunately the very problem we want them to fix is killing them.